Security¶

 The Security Promise

 If an employee does not explicitly share a document with their agent, the agent cannot access it.
+The agent declares what it intends to do — and why — before receiving any credential.
 If the agent edits a document, the employee can see exactly what changed — and undo it.

 This design prioritizes least privilege, auditability, and employee trust while staying fully within Google Workspace's native security model.